-- 1. Weight at 1500#. - Water containers will not be allowed to remain in the stalls.
+- 1. Weights 1100# to 1600# lbs, No animals over 20 months. - Water containers will not be allowed to remain in the stalls.
 Animal must be watered periodically each day, but the containers must be removed following the watering. - 3.
 No horned animals will be allowed to be exhibited (except